 COMMON BRAND NAME(S): Estrostep Fe, Loestrin Fe

-USES: This medication is a combination of 2 hormones (an estrogen and a progestin) and is used to prevent pregnancy.
+USES: This combination hormone medication is used to prevent pregnancy.
+It contains 2 hormones: norethindrone (a progestin) and ethinyl estradiol (an estrogen).
 It works mainly by preventing the release of an egg (ovulation) during your menstrual cycle.
-It also can work by making vaginal fluid thicker to help prevent sperm from reaching an egg (fertilization) and by changing the lining of the uterus (womb) to prevent attachment of a fertilized egg.
+It also makes vaginal fluid thicker to help prevent sperm from reaching an egg (fertilization) and changes the lining of the uterus (womb) to prevent attachment of a fertilized egg.
 If a fertilized egg does not attach to the uterus, it passes out of the body.
 There is a small amount of iron (ferrous fumarate) in each of the 7 inactive tablets taken during the fourth week.
-(The inactive pills do not contain any hormones).
+The inactive pills do not contain any hormones.
 These tablets are meant to keep you in the habit of taking 1 tablet each day and do not have enough iron to treat iron deficiency.

 It is very important to continue taking this medication exactly as prescribed by your doctor.
 Follow the package instructions to find the first tablet, start with the first tablet in the pack, and take them in the correct order.
 Do not skip any doses.
 Pregnancy is more likely if you miss pills, start a new pack late, or take your pill at a different time of the day than usual.

 Taking this medication after your evening meal or at bedtime may help if you have any stomach upset or nausea with the medication.
 You may choose to take this medication at another time of day that is easier for you to remember.
 No matter what dosing schedule you use, it is very important that you take this medication at the same time each day, 24 hours apart.
 Ask your doctor or pharmacist if you have any questions.